adamlwgriffiths/OMGL/README.rst

         va.render(GL.GL_TRIANGLES)

-Meshes / SubMeshes
+Meshes
 ------------------

-Submeshes greatly simplify the boilerplate required to render an object by wrapping a lot of the above functionality.
+Meshes greatly simplify the boilerplate required to render an object by wrapping a lot of the above functionality.
-Submeshes handle vertex arrays, shaders and pipelines for you.
+Meshes handle vertex arrays, shaders and pipelines for you.

-A mesh is simply a group of submeshes.
-Allowing you to have a single renderable object composed of multiple submeshes and materials.

 ::